Welcome to the home page for the Teaneck Environmental Commission. We encourage your questions, comments, inquiries and suggestions.

 - promotes actions by the town government, its residents and businesses, that enhance environmental sustainability, including but not limited to waste management, recycling, energy efficiency, best practices in design, construction, operations, landscaping, energy efficiency, air and water quality, and purchasing.

 - Private Tree Ordinance.
-Improve Intergroup Relations & Coordination with groups including Shade Tree Advisory Board, Hackensack River Greenway Advisory Baord, Teaneck Creek Conservancy, Friends of the Greenway, Parks, Playgrounds and Recreation Advisory Board.
+Continue collaborative work with groups including Shade Tree Advisory Board, Hackensack River Greenway Advisory Baord, Teaneck Creek Conservancy, Friends of the Greenway, Parks, Playgrounds and Recreation Advisory Board.

 - Bicycle & Pedestrian Plan, aka "Complete Streets".
-Follow Up with the Council.
+On Council's agenda in May.

-- Reducing the use of Plastic Bags.
-Keep a close watch on the advance of this Girl Scout initiative, to try and bring them support.
+- Reduce the use of Plastic Bags.
+Keep a close watch on the advance of this Girl Scout initiative, and bring them support.

-- Advance Sustainability: Merge Sustainability Commission into EC; Reorganize Green Team; Assist Town in recertification under Sustainable Jersey Program.
+- Advance sustainability: Merge Sustainability Commission into EC; Assist Town in recertification under Sustainable Jersey Program.

 Why leave this for future generations to deal with, when we can start making changes now?

 SOME STEPS TOWARDS A ZERO WASTE TEANECK (for residents)